 Over the years we have been spoilt for choice but I’m really glad to see Durafly get it’s mojo back with its recent lineup.
 I’m glad to see the community embracing creativity and supporting Durafly do something new.
 I personally was not that in love with the yellow t-28 but this is next level.

-Durafly were kind enough to send me one to fly and review.
+Durafly was kind enough to send me one to fly and review.
 Assembly was a breeze and took no more than 30 minutes.
 There is not much work to do on these, like most Durafly models.
 The longest part is programming on the radio.

 The finish is second to none.
-Durafly have lead the way when it comes to the finish of models.
+Durafly has lead the way when it comes to the finish of models.
 I love opening the box and inspecting the finish.
 I might even enjoy that more than flying.
 Durafly has not spoken about pricing yet and were not willing to give me that information for the article.
 I expect this to be well priced with a similar price structure as the previous T-28 on which this is based.

 The build is very straightforward and the manual could be condensed into a few very straightforward steps.
 I used a 2200mah 4S 75C Turnigy Graphene battery and got around 7-minute flights.
 I was a little aggressive on the throttle; however, I was still able to land at 3.70v.
 You could go with a larger capacity battery if you like as the model has a really light wing loading.
 I performed a dead stick with ease and found the glide ration to be acceptable.
 It’s an intermediate model and perfect for someone entering the warbirds scene.
 The full-size T-28 is a trainer and this model handles very well.
 The stall is predictable and the model simply noses forward.
-I think it’s the best fit for this aircraft considering performance, wing loading and landing gear.
+I think it’s the best fit for this aircraft considering performance, wing loading, and landing gear.

 The Naval Aviation Centennial Edition is a head turner.
 Personally, I love the look and I love the way it flies.
 It’s not a rocket ship but still quick and pleasure to fly.
 Hopefully, HobbyKing begin to bring out all their models like this.
 It just makes for nicer flying and there is no doubt about that.